COVID-19– Gradual resumption of activities

-- keeping a distance of at least two (2) metres between themselves and the driver and other riders, both at the stops and on the buses;
+- keeping a distance of at least two (2) metres between themselves and the driver and other riders, both at the stops and on the buses (when it is possible);

 - applying the usual hygiene measures recommended by the public health experts;

-- wearing a face covering throughout your trip, in closed waiting areas along the Rapibus corridor and in our service points.
+- wearing a face covering throughout your trip in the bus, in closed waiting areas along the Rapibus corridor and in our service points.

 Board and pay at the front.

-Front-door boarding and mandatory payment are now effective.
-To protect the drivers, there will be a protective shield around their work area.
+To protect the drivers, a protective shield around their work area is installed.